 HEALTH, HEALTH POLICY, AND HEALTH SERVICES

-The Division of Health, Health Policy, and Health Services includes a number of scholars and activists with diverse point of view.
-Recognizing the essential link between inequalities structured around race, class, gender and sexuality and health, many members of the Division view social justice and justice in health as inseparable, with disparities in health firmly grounded in the socially structured inequalities that shape access to the resources necessary to maintain health.
+The Division of Health, Health Policy, and Health Services includes scholars and activists with diverse points of view.
+Recognizing the essential link between inequalities structured around race, class, gender, age, sexual orientation, and health, many members of the Division view social justice and justice in health as inseparable, with disparities in health firmly grounded in the socially structured inequalities that shape access to the resources necessary to maintain health.
 Justice in health, therefore, requires addressing underlying social and economic injustices.
-Although it is hazardous to generalize about the views or vision of the Divison as a whole, for most members, a just world in relation to health issues would be one in which the preservation and restoration of health would be seen as a basic human right.
-Justice in health would mean that all people would have adequate resources for preserving health and adequate access to health care regardless of gender, race, class, sexual orientation, disability or region.
-Just in health would also mean that all people would have access to the informal and material resources that would enable them to maximize their control over all decisions which directly and indirectly affect their health.
+For many Division members, a just world in relation to health issues would regard the preservation and restoration of health as a basic human right.
+Justice in health would mean that all people would have adequate resources for preserving health and adequate access to health care regardless of gender, race, class, age, sexual orientation, disability or region.
+Justice in health would also mean that all people would have access to the informal and material resources that would enable them to maximize their control over all decisions that directly and indirectly affect their health.

 Anspach, Renee.
 Deciding Who Lives: Fateful Choices in the Intensive Care Nursery.
 Berkeley: University of California Press, 1993.